-- 1. To add a new custom property, scroll down and click + Add.
-Enter the parameters and click DONE. - 2.
-Click NEXT. - 3.
-Under Allowed Metrics, select the set of metrics to be collected from the device.
-If you select Gateway as your device, the CPU-Usage, Memory-Usage, and Disk-Usage metrics appear added by default. - 4.
-To add more metrics, click + Add and enter the Display Name, Value Type, Unit ensure that the unit is the same as the one collected from the device and Description. - Under Allowed Metrics, select the set of metrics to be collected from the device.
-If you select Gateway as your device, the CPU-Usage, Memory-Usage, and Disk-Usage metrics appear added by default. - 6.
-To add more metrics, click + Add and enter the Display Name, Value Type, Unit ensure that the unit is the same as the one collected from the device and Description.
+- 18. To add a new custom property, scroll down and click + Add.
+Enter the parameters and click DONE. - 19.
+Click NEXT. - 20.
+Under Metrics, to add more metrics, click + Add and enter the Display Name, Value Type, Unit ensure that the unit is the same as the one collected from the asset and Description.
+If you select Gateway as your asset, the CPU-Usage, Memory-Usage, and Disk-Usage metrics appear added by default.

-Note: The Metric Name and Value Type collected from the device must match the Allowed Metrics configuration.
+Note: The Metric Name and Value Type collected from the asset must match the Metrics configuration.
 Else, the configuration will be rejected.

 The default metrics are pre-populated.
 You can delete or add new metrics as required.
-If you have selected Gateway as your device, perform the next steps.
-However, if you have selected Thing as your device, go to the last step.
+If you have selected Gateway as your asset, perform the next steps.
+However, if you have selected Thing as your asset, go to the last step.